-Allow me to take you on a whistle-stop tour of London places as seen in films and TV — some of these sights are less known than others, but they’re all connected as filming locations, and therefore (for me at least) have inherent interest.
+Allow me, if you will, to take you on a whistle-stop tour of London places as seen in films and TV — some of these sights are less known than others, but they’re all connected as locations for filming, and therefore (for me at least) have inherent interest.

 Let’s assume you arrive at Kings Cross (31 million people pass through every year, so it’s a decent probability).
 You’d be remiss to pass up the opportunity to visit Platform 9 3/4 (and the shop) from Harry Potter whilst you’re there.
 Grab a bottle of water from Pret or you’ll get a headache.